bobocode-projects/jpa-hibernate-tutorial/jpa-hibernate-basics/README.md

 **OneToManyRelationExample** provides an example of one to many relation between `User` and it's `Role` list.
 The relation is managed on the client side (Role side).
 Table `roles` contains a _foreign key_ `user_id`

+**EntityActionCascadeExamples** provides an example of cascading. _JPA_ allows you to specify a **cascade type** for entity relations.
+Cascade type defines which operation is performed on the relation when it is performed on the parent entity.